egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Directory Layouts
 -----------------
-Next step is to place the many files throughout the host system.
+Next step is to place the many files of multi-instance Bind9 throughout the host system.
 We like to use instance name to help distinguish same files but between 'instances'.

 For handling multiple-instance of named and its config file, the organizational approach was either using a: